Phase Separation and Ripening in a Viscoelastic Gel: Methods

+Since the aim is not to study coalescence but surface-tension-driven ripening of spherical clusters, we restrict MC moves to single-particle moves that do not lead to coalescence or breaking of existing clusters.
+Such coalescence events can occur in principle but are very rare and negligible at dilute conditions.
+Accurately incorporating coalescence would be difficult within our simulation set-up, because at the point of coalescence the cluster shape is highly nonspherical and thus the elastic deformation of the surrounding medium is challenging to calculate.
+Therefore, we exclude the influence of possible coalescence events, by rejecting any MC move that involves the merging of two existing clusters or the breaking of a cluster into two disjoint parts where at least one of these parts is not a free, unbound particle.
+Our simulations thus always model surface-tension-driven ripening of isolated spherical clusters in the dilute limit where individual clusters do not interact directly.

-Phase equilibrium is determined by the LJ interaction parameter~$\epsilon_{\tn{LJ}}$ and the density~$\rho=N_{\tn p}/L^3$, while the viscoelastic properties are determined by the modulus~$\Ey$, the coefficient $E_{\tn c}$, and the viscoelastic relaxation time relative to the diffusion timescale~$\tau_{\tn r}/\tau$.
-The calculations are performed at temperature~$T=\epsilon_{\tn{LJ}}/(1.8k_{\tn B})$, which is in a two-phase coexistence region of the LJ phase diagram (cf.\ Fig.~\ref{fig:MC}a,b and Supplemental Material for supporting data at higher temperatures).
-We set~$\Ey=k_{\tn B}T/d_{\tn{LJ}}^3$ and~$r_{0}=d_{\tn{LJ}}$, corresponding to a flexible gel with crosslink distance $r_0=d_{\tn{LJ}}$~\cite{rubinstein03}.
-The average cluster size~$n$ and radius $\bR$ are obtained by a system average of all clusters with more than 5 particles, to avoid counting transient small aggregates.
-Mapping between simulation and theoretical parameters is obtained from equilibrium properties of the LJ fluid~\cite{Janecek2006} and the simulation timescale.
+Phase equilibrium is determined by the LJ interaction parameter~$\epsilon_{\tn{LJ}}$ and the density~$\rho=N_{\tn p}/L^3$, while the viscoelastic properties are determined by the modulus~$\Ey$, the coefficient $E_{\tn c}$ and the viscoelastic relaxation time relative to the diffusion time scale~$\tau_{\tn r}/\tau$.
+The calculations are performed at temperature~$T=\epsilon_{\tn{LJ}}/(1.8k_{\tn B})$, which is in a two-phase coexistence region of the LJ phase diagram (cf.\ Fig.~\ref{fig:MC}a,b).
+We set~$\Ey=k_{\tn B}T/d_{\tn{LJ}}^3$ and~$r_{0}=d_{\tn{LJ}}$, with $r_0$ the initial cavity size corresponding to a flexible gel with crosslink distance $r_0$~\cite{rubinstein03}.
+This choice permits simulations of sufficiently large systems (i.e., containing multiple coarsening droplets) over sufficiently long time scales, thus making it possible to calculate the growth exponents (cf.\ Fig.~\ref{fig:MC}).
+Using $r_0 \gg d_{\tn{LJ}}$ would more accurately capture experimental systems, but would be prohibitively expensive to simulate.
+We anticipate that any choice satisfying $r_0 \ge d_{\tn{LJ}}$ yields the same predictions, since the molecular details on length scales smaller than the mesh size should not affect the condensation and coarsening process in the viscoelastic regime.
+By choosing $r_{0}=d_{\tn{LJ}}$ we miss details of the process on length scales smaller than the mesh size, where viscoelastic effects are not relevant.